 Documenting Damages for Your Car Accident Claim

 You will also need to prove the value of your case before you file your claim.
 This requires additional evidence.
+You can recover many types of expenses and losses you experienced because of the crash and your injuries.
+This includes both economic and non-economic costs.
+However, you must show you suffered these damages to recover fair compensation.
 You will need to document your recoverable damages, including:

 - Medical treatment costs